310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Chiaki sad %}
-………
+…………
 {% endbubble %}

 {% bubble Midori serious %}
 Tetora-kun must feel so pathetic and frustrated with himself.

-He’s questioning if he’s ever actually been suited to be a leader in the first place—And when you lay out all that he’s done so far as one, it’s only natural he’d start doubting himself.
+He’s questioning if he’s ever actually been suited to be a leader in the first place — And when you lay out all that he’s done so far as one, it’s only natural he’d start doubting himself.
 {% endbubble %}

 {% bubble Chiaki serious %}